 Messy Church is a way of being church for all ages, involving experiences and fun.
 It does not prioritise either the needs of children or adults, but intentionally welcomes and provides for all ages.
 It is particularly fitting for families who may not find other forms of church appealing.

-Keep an eye on facebook for details and updates, or email Deb Patterson via firstname.lastname@example.org to join the mailing list (or phone us on 9580 1192 - if the phone is unattended, leave a message, or ring the contact number quoted).
+Keep an eye on facebook for details and updates, or email our office to join the mailing list (or phone us on 9580 1192 - if the phone is unattended, the call will be automatically diverted to Fr Ron's mobile).

 Baptism, Admission to Communion, Confirmation.

-Parents are encouraged to take part in the Pilgrim Course to grow in understanding and practice of their faith.
+Parents are encouraged to grow in understanding and practice of their faith.
 Regular attendance at Sunday Worship, and interaction with fellow worshipers, also helps grow understanding and practice in our faith, and encounter with God.

 When Jesus uttered his beautiful words, ‘let the children come to me and do not hinder them’ (Matt 19:14) he set the benchmark for us.
 We want to continue to be a Church where children and families are welcome and participate fully.
 We want to be an open community where people of all ages gather and interact.
 We want to be a Church where children and young people are fully engaged and have every opportunity to flourish and grow.
 We want to be a safe place and to put no barriers in place that will harm or hinder children and young people.
 Please see our Child Safe Policy and Code of Conduct for Child Safety documents for full information.